codeForMobile/formhub-fe/README.md

 It produces the data in tabular format which was submitted by users while filling "contact us" form(s).
 Each row represents a submission by user.

-To replicate the user's submissions, button `Generate Submissions` creats 10 (currently hardcoded this number) submissions.
+To replicate the user's submissions, button `Generate Submissions` creates 10 (currently hardcoded this number) submissions.

 ## How

-Clikcing the button triggers queue (bullmq) to trigger jobs containing fake data (implemented by faker lib) to Redis which are ultimately saves the data in a postgres db running in docker container.
+Clikcing the button triggers queue (bullmq) to trigger jobs containing fake data (implemented by faker lib) to Redis which ultimately is saved in a postgres db running in docker container.

 ## Scripts